Breaking Down the Chargeback Process: A Step-By-Step Guide

 - Chargeback Process

-The chargeback process encompasses all the steps that take place between a cardholder's initial inquiry or dispute, all the way through the resolution of that dispute.
+The chargeback process encompasses all the steps that take place between a cardholder's initial inquiry (or dispute), all the way through the resolution of that claim.
 Multiple parties may be involved, such as issuers, acquirers, merchants, vendors, and card networks.

 [noun]/charj • bak • prä • ses/

 The idea behind the chargeback process is simple.
-A cardholder has a problem with a transaction, and they can’t resolve that problem by dealing directly with the merchant.
+A cardholder has a problem with a transaction, and they can’t resolve that problem by dealing directly with you.
 As a last resort, the cardholder can appeal directly to the bank for help.
-Logical and easy… right?
+Logical and easy… at least in theory.

 In reality, the chargeback process is much more involved than it seems at first glance.
-Even a straight-forward case involves multiple parties and interactions.
-Check out the chargeback process flow diagram below for a basic rundown on the process:
+Even a straightforward case involves multiple parties and interactions.
+Check out this chargeback process flow diagram for a basic look at how things work:

 In the next section, we'll take a closer look at each step.
 We’ll also point out some of the roadblocks that may complicate the chargeback flow.